-I previously completed my BA in History and my MPhil in Early Modern History at the University of Cambridge, where my undergraduate dissertation on discourses of nationhood in the context of global piracy won a national prize from the British Commission for Maritime History.
-I remain a committee member of the Cambridge New Habsburg Studies Network, an interdisciplinary organisation running events which explore the culture and history of Habsburg Central Europe.
-I am interested in the intersection of travel and history, and recently completed a 1000km hike retracing the 16th century ‘Spanish Road’ military highway between Luxembourg and Milan; I blog about this and other aspects of European history here.
+I previously completed my BA in History and my MPhil in Early Modern History at the University of Cambridge, where I was a founder member of the Cambridge New Habsburg Studies Network, an interdisciplinary organisation running events which explore the culture and history of Habsburg Central Europe.
+At Oxford I have served as Access Officer and later President of Pembroke MCR, with a focus on lobbying for reform of the postgraduate admissions process to promote diversity and combat socio-economic disadvantage.
+I work for the Uncomfortable Oxfordproject as a senior guide, in which capacity I research, write, and lead walking tours of the city highlighting the complex legacy of imperialism, class politics, and discrimination.
+My other interests include the intersection of travel and history, which led me to complete a 1000km hike retracing the 16th century ‘Spanish Road’ military highway between Luxembourg and Milan; I blog about this and other aspects of European history here.